Shopping in our Cities

 You’ll find high street stores and a good selection of independent shops and original boutiques in this university town.
 For antiques, visit The Furniture Cave which also sells paintings by local artists and Welsh pottery.
 Aberystwyth Arts Centre is home to the University’s collection of ceramics and also sell ceramics.
 The International Ceramics Festival is held here every 2 years.
 The Photography Shop, (featured in the crime drama ‘Hinterland’) sell local photos on canvas and Oriel Y Bont Framing shop sell works for well known locally based artists.
 Pollys (and Ollys for the boys) are popular clothing and accessories shops and Her Dandy Wolf sell vintage style clothing, cards and house accessories.
 Find unique gifts at Dots.
 For Welsh gifts browse Siop Inc, Siop y Pethe and the shop at the National Library of Wales.
 If you’re looking for books then Ystwyth Books has over 80,000.

 Brecon has a good selection of independent retailers as well as high street stores.
 Find a special gift at Beacons Crafts selling quirky china sculptures and locally handmade things.
 Clarke’s Toy Shop is a popular and historic shop and pick up some top class country and formal clothing at Aiden Sweeney.
 Ardent Gallery has an excellent selection of artists including pieces from nationally recognised artist Timmy Mallett to local artists such as Allan Morgan.
+Gate Gallery & Glassworks located on the riverside in a 17th century building where there is a gallery of glasswork, ceramic, silver, enamel and acrylic art.

 You’ll find high street shops and a number of good independent shops in Cardigan, including an old fashioned sweet shop, traditional ironmongers, and Mundos which has a good range of locally relevant gifts and home décor.
 A visit to the castle is a must and it has a small shop.
 The Guildhall and the Guildhall market are also worth a visit.
 There are a number of galleries too.